 The real world – in Plato’s view – is the world of ideas.
 But this noumenal world cannot be comprehended by human beings.

 Aristotle – who was Plato’s student – has the exact opposite approach to philosophy.
-While his teacher would say that music and theatre deprives people from doing there duty as citizens – Aristotle would accept the joy of entertainment as a side to human nature and he would try to improve music and theatre.
+While his teacher would say that music and theatre deprives people from doing there duty as citizens – Aristotle would accept the joy of entertainment as a part of human nature and he would try to elevate music and theatre to their highest state.

 All of this leaves a BIG question mark: